virshu/AwsDevGuru/IAM/README.md

-# AWS Developer Associate - IAM
+# AWS Developer - IAM

 The IAM service provides that means to create user accounts that can be used for either interactive or programmatic access to AWS services.